Swiss School of Management

 INT 310INTERNSHIPCapstone4 US Credits 8 ECTS

-Year 2 Course Descriptions:
+Year 2 Module Descriptions:

-This course aims to help students further develop their skills in some important Accounting topics.
+This module aims to help students further develop their skills in some important Accounting topics.
 In particular, students will learn the principles of Financial Reporting of Accounting information, how to allocate overheads, and how to use Accounting for Control purposes.
 Finally, students will learn some techniques for measuring business performance.

 Good management implies good business decisions.
 Good business decisions are paramount to excel in running business processes.
 In any situation exists an optimal path to follow to achieve the strategic goals, and the disciplines of Artificial Intelligence and Operations Research can help find this optimal path among an infinite number of options.
 When applied to business decisions, those disciplines are typically known as Decision Science, and the tools used in this field are called Business analytics (BA).
 Business analytics (BA) is the practice of iterative, methodical exploration of an organization’s data via the processing and storage power of modern Information Systems.
 BA is used by companies committed to data-driven, bottom-up decision-making.
 BA enables organizations to gain insights that inform business decisions and can be used to automate and optimize business processes.
 Data-driven companies treat their data as a corporate asset and leverage it for a competitive advantage.
 Successful business analytics depends on data quality, skilled analysts understanding the technologies and the business, and an organizational commitment to data-driven decision-making.

-The course will cover both an overview of the mathematical basics that are behind BA and their possible application limitations, as well as the BA’s significant applications in different Vertical Markets, with a particular focus on Retail.
+The module will cover both an overview of the mathematical basics that are behind BA and their possible application limitations, as well as the BA’s significant applications in different Vertical Markets, with a particular focus on Retail.
 A critical implication of the BA application is Change Management, and a part of the course will be dedicated to this topic.

-This course explores the management of human resources from an overview perspective.
+This module explores the management of human resources from an overview perspective.
 Topics covered are payroll, compensation and benefits, staffing, training and development, performance appraisals, organizational management, policy, and maintaining effective employee relationships.
 Students will be exposed to the dynamics of how the human resource department and the company strategically work together to balance employee morale and return on investment.
 Thought-provoking questions will initiate a well-rounded learning experience of HRM and its business operations.

 Analyzes consumer motivation, buying behavior, market adjustment, product innovation, and adaptation; consumer market measurement, including a survey of economic and behavioral science theories of consumer market behavior, producer and intermediary reactions.
 Consumer decision-making is evaluated as to psychological drives, and sociological concepts used by producers, channel intermediaries, and consumers; it considers methods and techniques for measuring consumer behavior and analyzing consumer markets.

-This course aims to help the students acquire skills in macroeconomics theory linked to business management across all fields.
+This module aims to help the students acquire skills in macroeconomics theory linked to business management across all fields.
 In particular, the students will learn the practical use of macroeconomics and how it affects the decision-making process—the main macroeconomic variables affecting business decisions and the potential strategies to adopt.
 Finally, the students will learn basic methodologies to present their analysis and draw their main conclusions.

 Good management implies good business decisions.
 Good business decisions are paramount to excel in running business processes.
 In any situation exists an optimal path to follow to achieve the strategic goals, and the disciplines of Artificial Intelligence and Operations Research can help find this optimal path among infinite number of options.
 When applied to business decisions, those disciplines are typically known as Decision Science, and the tools used in this field are called Business analytics (BA).
 Business analytics (BA) is the practice of iterative, methodical exploration of an organization’s data via the processing and storage power of modern Information Systems.
 BA is used by companies committed to data-driven, bottom-up decision-making.